Nexmo/nexmo-rails/README.md

 ## Usage

-The Nexmo Rails gem will initialize a new instance of the Nexmo client inside your Rails application and make it globally accessible.
-To make this happen, you must supply it with your Nexmo API credentials.
+The Vonage Rails gem will initialize a new instance of the Vonage client inside your Rails application and make it globally accessible.
+To make this happen, you must supply it with your Vonage API credentials.
 You can do so either as environemnt variables or as part of your Rails credentials.

 ### With Environment Variables

-To add your Nexmo API credentials as environment variables, first add the desired Nexmo credentials to your `.env` file.
+To add your Vonage API credentials as environment variables, first add the desired Vonage credentials to your `.env` file.
 For example, if you are using only the `API_KEY` and `API_SECRET`, then add the following:

 ```

-NEXMO_API_KEY = your_api_key
+VONAGE_API_KEY = your_api_key
-NEXMO_API_SECRET = your_api_secret
+VONAGE_API_SECRET = your_api_secret

 ```